Use agents in your app

 });Python:

-session = await client.send_message(
+session = client.send_message(

 agent_name="echo_stream",

-request_parts=[{"partId": "request", "text": "Stream this text back to me"}],
+request_parts=[{"part_id": "request", "text": "Stream this text back to me"}],

 )

-stream_ref = await session.wait_for_stream()
+stream_ref = session.wait_for_stream()

 stream = stream_ref.open()

-async for inbound in stream.inbound:
+for inbound in stream.inbound:

 print(inbound.data, end="", flush=True)Pipe tasks (long-lived sessions)